• Skip to primary navigation

 For this dish, I recommend using whole wheat pasta because it gives the flavor a subtle earthiness and compliments the broccoli so well.

-Besides, the whole wheat pasta is full of nutrients and extra protein you don’t get with regular pasta.
+Besides, whole wheat pasta is full of nutrients and extra protein you don’t get with regular pasta.

 Close-up spoonful of tomato broccoli pesto pasta.